dublado/csabapalfi.github.io/_posts/2015-09-11-container-camp-ldn-2015.md

 ## <a id="bryanc"></a> Bryan Cantrill, Joyent - keynote ★

 Bryan started the conference with an energetic keynote.
 Took us from the beginning of chroots to Solaris zones.
 Then he explained how hardware virtualization still became the defacto standard and of course we ended up at docker.

 Funny how we're still replaying history when running containers on VMs though.

-Also when running many containers per VM that **VM can become your pet** even if your containers are cattle.
-People, dump your VMs!
-The future is **containers on bare metal** with multi-tenant security solved somehow.
+The future is **containers on bare metal** (container-native infrastructure) with multi-tenant security solved somehow.

 ## <a id="shannon"></a> Shannon Williams, Rancher